Potatso National Park (香格里拉国家公园—普达措, Pudacuo National Park) is the first national park in mainland China and was inaugurated on June 21, 2007.

 The gate of the Potatso National Park is at Xiagei Village, where people can find various workshops of Tibetan handicrafts, including pottery, wooden utensils, silver, horn-carving, housing, and so on.

 Along the lake is a plank road of 2.7 kilometers, which takes about 45 minutes by walking.
 Taking this plank road, tourists can enjoy the most beautiful scenery, the reflection of the landscape in water, which resembles an oil painting.
-The pure water, fresh air, water and sky merging in one color, and the giggling streams, the birds’ singing and the fragrant flowers seem to take tourists into a fairyland.
+The pure water, fresh air, water, and sky merging in one color, and the giggling streams, the birds’ singing, and the fragrant flowers seem to take tourists into a fairyland.

 The Shudu Lake has an outlet, which is named “dangquka”, meaning “to fish with sticks”.
 Since the Tibetan people never eat fish, there were plenty here so that people could simply catch them with sticks.
 But with the immigration of fish-eating nationalities and the construction of the hydro-electric plants, local species can hardly be seen.

-So far, the Shudu Lake area has not suffered from human’s activities.
-It has a complete vegetation of frigid-temperate primitive coniferous plants, subalpine meadow, marsh meadow and lacustrine plants.
+So far, the Shudu Lake area has not suffered from human activities.
+It has complete vegetation of frigid-temperate primitive coniferous plants, subalpine meadow, marsh meadow, and lacustrine plants.
 The broadleaf forest here includes evergreen broadleaf and deciduous broadleaf.
 The subalpine Delavay Fir forest near the sight-seeing platform on the southern bank of the Shudu Lake is also kept in a good condition.
-As a major area for vegetation in Potatso National Park, the forest has four major conifer species, including spruce, Delavay fir, redwood and alpine pine.
+As a major area for vegetation in Potatso National Park, the forest has four major conifer species, including spruce, Delavay fir, redwood, and alpine pine.
 In the forest also hang a lot of silk-like plants, some as long as one meter.
 They are called sunglo, a lower plant belonging to lichen family.
 As a traditional Tibetan herbal medicine, it has high economic value, serving to cure rheumatism, trauma, and cough, and to extract the essence.
 On the whole, the area highlights the features of typical marsh landscape, biological diversity, and rarity of species.

-A few minutes’ ride on the shuttle bus across the primitive forests will take tourists to Militang, which means “Buddha’s eye grassland” in the Tibetan language.
+A few minutes’ rides on the shuttle bus across the primitive forests will take tourists to Militang, which means “Buddha’s eye grassland” in the Tibetan language.
 It is the renowned highland pasture in Shangri-La.
-The pasture has an area of 240 hectares, with a length of 4.5 kilometers and width of 0.5 kilometers.
+The pasture has an area of 240 hectares, with a length of 4.5 kilometers and a width of 0.5 kilometers.